The Best Takamine Acoustic Guitars for Performing Artists in 2023

 • It has a beautiful, bright sound that will cut through the mix

-• The asymmetrical neck profile fits the shape of your hand for a smooth and comfortable feel
+• The asymmetrical neck profile fits the shape of your hand perfectly for chords and lead lines

 • You'll sound incredible on stage with the Cooltube CTP-3 Preamp System